Novice Race Series

 How is the Series scored?

-• The lower the points the better.
-You get 1 point for a first place, 2 for a second, and so on.
+- The lower the points the better.
+You get 1 point for a first place, 2 for second, and so on.

-• After each race, the results page is updated and you can find those on the club website under activities and dinghy racing.
+- After each race, the results page is updated and you can find those on the portal at Dinghy Racing under the Current Club Racing results link.
 Once you have sailed in more than the minimum number of novice races to qualify, then you begin to discard any weaker results.

 Process for setting up boats before the race